Larry Wagner: Success

 Wagner joined Whiteman's outfit permanently in 1936, but left as an employee in November of that year.
 When Whiteman needed a composition he could use for a theme-song in response to the ASCAP boycott, Murray McEachern brought Wagner's composition "Whistler's Mother-in-Law" to him as a possibility.
 The song greatly pleased Whiteman, who wanted to record it but did not have a recording contract at the time.
 Before Whiteman could record it, the song was published; a Bing Crosby and Muriel Lane duet took it to #9 on the charts and several other bands made recordings.
 This led to a permanent souring in Whitemans's and Wagner's relationship.

 Very late in 1937, Wagner led his own band under the moniker of "Larry Wagner and his Rhythmasters", which recorded and released three sides for Victor Records.

 Wagner was a member of Glen Gray's Casa Loma Orchestra, doing arranging and composing for the band between the years 1938 and 1942.
 "No Name Jive", which was a hit (#9) for Gray and his orchestra, was written by Wagner and in 1954, he recorded the song for A440 Records as the leader of a studio orchestra.

 Wagner served in the United States Marine Corps during World War II and was part of an entertainment unit serving in the Pacific Theater.
 An ASCAP member, he wrote "The Men of Iwo Jima" for the Corps.

 Post-war

 Following his military service, Wagner re-joined the Casa Loma Orchestra as arranger, and continued studies at the Schillinger School, which he credited with furthering his abilities as an arranger.
 The Casa Loma outfit disbanded around 1950, leaving Wagner to pursue other projects, such as writing musicals intended for high-school performance, fronting a studio band featuring Billy Butterfield for A440 Records, forming a touring band, and recording with his band in 1956 for Forest Records in a favorably-reviewed single.
 During this time Wagner had another hit song with his composition Turn Back the Hands of Time which Eddie Fisher took to #8 on the charts.
-He continued his association with Glen Grey into the 1960s and helped perpetuate the Casa Loma leader's name after his death.
+He continued his association with Glen Gray into the 1960s and helped perpetuate the Casa Loma leader's name after his death.